keeprich/study-devops-notes/AWS_cert-Summary.md

 ## CORRECT: "The ELB health check type has not been selected for the ASG and so it is unaware that the instance has been determined to be unhealthy by the ELB and has been removed from service" is the correct answer.

-INCORRECT: "The ASG is waiting for the cooldown timer to expire before terminating the instance" is incorrect as the ASG does not wait for the cooldown time to expire.

 # A Solutions Architect has created an AWS account and selected the Asia Pacific (Sydney) region.
 Within the default VPC there is a default security group.
 What settings are configured within this security group by default? (choose 2)